Last Updated on

 What is Rambutan?

-Rambutan is a tropical fruit commonly grown throughout Indonesia, Malaysia, Philippines and Thailand.
-Closely related to other edible tropical fruits like lychee, longan etc, it derives its name from the Malay language word for “hair: The fruit has a hairy appearance with numerous hair fibre protruding on its outside.
-The fruit is succulent, juicy and sweet and packed with immense nutrients, carbohydrates, vitamins and mineral elements.
-About 45% of the fruit is edible with a sweet and tangy flavour like that of grapes or lychee.
-The fruit is rich in calcium, phosphorous and Vitamin C making it ideal for skin ailments, detoxification and immunity.
+Rambutan is a tropical fruit, commonly grown throughout Indonesia, Malaysia, the Philippines, and Thailand.
+It is closely related to other edible tropical fruits like lychee, longan, etc., and it derives its name from the Malay word for ‘hair’.
+Rambutan has a hairy appearance, with numerous hair fibres protruding on its outer surface.
+The fruit is succulent, juicy, and sweet, and it is packed with immense nutrients, carbohydrates, vitamins, and minerals.
+About 45% of the fruit is edible, with a sweet and tangy flavour like that of grapes or lychee.
+The fruit is rich in calcium, phosphorous, and Vitamin C, making it ideal for skin ailments, detoxification, and immunity.

 Can Pregnant Women Eat Rambutan?

-Yes.
-Rambutan can be eaten by pregnant women.
-It offers a lot of health benefits and has no possible side effects.
-However, an over ripened Rambutan could have traces of alcohol and could prove harmful to the mother and the foetus.
-An over ripened Rambutan also contains high levels of sugar and could prove detrimental to expectant mothers with gestational diabetes.
+Yes, rambutan can be eaten by pregnant women.
+It offers a lot of health benefits, and has no side effects.
+However, an overripe rambutan could have traces of alcohol (due to fermentation), and could prove harmful to the mother and the foetus.
+An overripe rambutan also contains high levels of sugar, which can be detrimental to expectant mothers with gestational diabetes.

-Rambutan has several benefits for just about everybody and the tree that bears the fruit also has several health benefits in its leaves and barks.
-But the fruit is the powerhouse of nutrients for expectant mothers.
-Here are some benefits.
+Rambutan has several benefits for just about everybody, and the tree that bears the fruit also has several health benefits in its leaves and barks.
+However, the fruit is the powerhouse of nutrients for expectant mothers.
+Here are some benefits:

 1. Reduces Nausea and Dizziness

 2. Rich Source of Iron